nurislam-kalenov/bank-account/README.md

    separately and set auto-scale.
 We can name it as 'Payment executor' service.
 2. Postgres database replication.
 There will be a lot of insert probably we should think about sharding.
-3. From my experience with similar system where it were Payment service -> Payment executor -> Payment Service Provider (PSP) I would say using MQ is suitable.
+3. From my experience with similar system where it were Payment service -> Payment executor -> Payment Service Provider (PSP) I would say using Rabbit MQ is suitable(Transactional Messaging).
+   However, if we need to aggregate, stream some info, or store events long time Kafka would be better here.

 ## Feedback: